mnot/I-D/README.md

 Internet-Drafts
 ===============

-These are Internet-Drafts I've authored or contributed to.
-All are works-in-progress.
+These are some of the Internet-Drafts I've authored or contributed to.

-"Abandoned" contains drafts I'm no longer pursuing; "Published" contains those that made it into an RFC, in one manner or another.
+The top-level directory contains works in progress; "Abandoned" contains drafts I'm no longer pursuing.
+"Published" contains those that made it into an RFC, in one manner or another.

 For status, see:
   https://datatracker.ietf.org/doc/{draft_name}/